tedserbinski/www-jekyll/_posts/mobility/2016-07-18-analyzing-the-2016-global-trends-in-applications-to-techstars-mobility.markdown

 What we learned was just as fascinating as the conversations we had with founders throughout 2016.

-- There was a lack of autonomous and self-driving startup applications.
-This is surprising but easily explained.
+- The lack of autonomous and self-driving startup applications was surprising but can easily be explained.
 Building a self-driving startup is hard.
 Very hard.
 From artificial intelligence to deep learning to sensor design, this is complex stuff.
 Fortunately, we were able to select a couple startups in this space including both [Braiq](http://braiq.net/) and [Algocian](http://algocian.com/).

-- There were many startups incorporating artificial intelligence and big data to tackle all aspects of transportation.
+- Many startups are incorporating artificial intelligence and big data to tackle all aspects of transportation.
 Transportation is a complex system, it's great to see that startups are using cutting edge technology to start to solve a variety of transportation problems.

 - Startups were embracing Tesla as a platform.
 This was quite fascinating.
 Because of Telsa's entirely different model in both building and selling their cars, startups were using this as an opportunity to exploit new business models.
 I expect we'll see more of this when [GM unveils their Bolt this fall](http://www.chevrolet.com/bolt-ev-electric-vehicle.html).